uynann/expressnews/readme.md

 25. Add status and deleted_at column to posts table and implement softDelete to posts table
 26. Add froala editor to create post page

+27. Add Edit page and delete functionality to post and handled the route

+27. Add Categories and Tags page and handle route for crud